%20(3).png)

 Who Should Train Hybrid?

 Hybrid training is not just for elite athletes.
 It is for anyone who wants to be well rounded, strong, and capable.
-Whether you are chasing a podium finish at a Hyrox event, running your first half marathon, or just want to feel good, look strong, and move well, hybrid training can get you there.
+It suits:

 - Hyrox athletes and functional fitness competitors